Lavinia Greenlaw · Why couldn’t she be fun? Nico gets her own back · LRB 24 February 2022

 Nico capitalised on being the girl from La Dolce Vita, landing a starring role in René Clément’s Plein Soleil, only to confuse the filming dates.
 She arrived to find that she’d been replaced, but stuck around and had a fling with the lead, Alain Delon.
 This led to the birth of her son, Ari, whose paternity Delon has always denied.
 Soon Grete was looking after the child alone in Ibiza although she was suffering from Parkinson’s, delusions and paranoia.
 Ari was rescued by Delon’s family (against his wishes) and brought up by them in France.
 Every so often Nico would appear and carry him off for a while until Delon’s mother insisted that he needed an education and a routine.
 She said Nico saw him once in three years; Nico claimed she was refused access.

 Biographies convince us by being authoritative rather than objective.
-The musician Richard Witt, whose biography of Nico was published in 1993, was asked by her to write her life.
+The musician Richard Witts, whose biography of Nico was published in 1993, was asked by her to write her life.
 She wanted him to make it like a novel and he did, dramatising postwar Berlin, Paris in the 1950s, New York and London in the 1960s and 1970s, Manchester in the 1980s.
 Otter Bickerdike’s approach is to clear space around her subject, to return to the source where she can, and to lay out the versions and parts.
 It’s as if someone has turned down the music and switched on the lights and now you can hear what everyone’s saying.
 The two books complement each other.

 The scenes Nico moved through were managed by men and it is largely men who speak about her here.
 They controlled the access, possessed the means and held the expertise.
 They also, as she said, ‘did not assume that you had intelligence’.
 A photographer conferred on her the name of a man he’d loved.
 Another came up with the look she never really altered, beyond darkening her hair and wearing heavier versions of beatnik black.
 Bob Dylan steered her away from torch songs, Jim Morrison told her to learn an instrument and write her own songs, and Ornette Coleman helped her to find her way of playing the harmonium.